Sealaska Heritage Institute Celebration

 The Smithsonian Folklife Marketplace is bringing together artists and makers from across the United States in a place where culture is not just displayed but actively exchanged—a living expression of craft, creativity, and community.
 Visitors can shop, attend hands-on workshops with local and visiting artists, enjoy music and interviews, as well as explore Folklife Festival history in the Storied Objects exhibition.

-Categories: Demonstration.
-Workshop.
-Narrative Session.
+Categories: Shopping/Book Signing.
+Workshops.
+Kids & Families.
+Lectures & Discussions.
 Cost: Free to enter.
 Accessibility: Wheelchair accessible.
 Venue: Arts and Industries Building.
 Event Location: Washington, D.C.

 Tuesday, June 30, 2026 – Sunday, July 5, 2026.